nickhodge/MahTweets.LawrenceHargrave/README.md

 As time passed, more people rallied to his cause - ideas were suggested, code was written, and great features were added to the app.
 The scope of MahTweets grew to being a rich social media client.
 Everyone's ideas were committed to code and binaries where shipped.

 But, like all good things, it didn't last forever.
-MahTweets was officially retired in October 2011, but the code remained on Codeplex for people to view and fork.
+MahTweets was officially retired in October 2011, and the code lived on Codeplex for people to view and fork.

 ## Enter MahTweets.LawrenceHargrave

 I picked up the last build of [MahTweets 3.5.0.1569](http://mahtweets.codeplex.com/SourceControl/list/changesets) over on codeplex.com and started hacking on it.
 Forked it, if you will.
 In stealth mode.

 [List of Changes since MahTweets 3.5](wiki/initialchanges)

-And who is Lawrence Hargrave?
-And why was he used for a codename?
+And who is [Lawrence Hargrave](http://en.wikipedia.org/wiki/Lawrence_Hargrave)?
+Why use him for a codename?

 1. He is Australian
 2. He was a pioneer of flight, and specifically the box kite